and NBC News

 - Your broker does not return your phone calls.

-- The transactions on your statements don't make sense to you.
+- The transactions on your statements do not make sense to you.

 - Your account statements include transactions you did not authorize.